achingbrain/columbo/README.md

 	// that will return arguments in the format you desire.
 	idFormatter: function(id) {
 		return "{" + id + "}";
+	},

+	/**
+	 * Responder for OPTIONS requests - the first argument will be an array of
+	 * strings corresponding to HTTP verbs, subsequent arguments are supplied by
+	 * your web framework of choice.
+	 */
+	optionsSender: function(opts, request) {
+		request.reply(opts);
 	}
 });